ycpcs/cs402-spring2024/assign/assign03.md

 # Submitting

-To submit, place your Detaile Proposal and Design document in the team's shared Google doc folder.
+To submit, place your Detailed Proposal, Design, and Schedule document in the team's shared Google doc folder.